swift-nav/esthri/README.md

 The esthri CLI tool additionally provides a AWS CLI compatibility mode where it is able to handle `cp` and `sync` operations with an identical CLI interface as the `aws s3` tool.
-Currently, only the basic case is implemented for these commands and no no optional arguments are handled.
+Currently, only the basic case is implemented for these commands and only some optional arguments are handled.

 To use, the esthri binary must either be: